jotasprout/jotasprout.github.io-OLD/_posts/2017-08-19-Creating-A-Database.markdown

 `SHOW DATABASES;`

-Use InnoDB as your engine because the default iSAM doesn't allow foreign keys and, verily verily, I say unto you, if you can't use foreign keys, why are you using a relational database?
+Use InnoDB as your engine because the default iSAM doesn't allow foreign keys and, verily verily, I say unto you, if you can't use foreign keys, why wouldst thou useth a relational database?

 Does MariaDB use MySQLi?